Hero Image

 Choosing a Veterans Disability Law Firm

 The right veterans disability attorney will have experience with navigating VA’s disability system, including the complex ratings system.
-The attorneys of the Friedman Firm have that experience.
+The attorneys of Friedman Law Firm have that experience.
 If it turns out that you have a secondary condition, we can explore the best strategies to increase your rating and maximize your benefits.

 Whether your initial claim has been denied or you received a below 100% rating, but cannot find or maintain employment, we will want to know how much time has passed since then.
 Has your condition worsened since that time?
-The answers to these questions, and more, could make a considerable difference in the success of an appeal or a request for a VA rating increase
+The answers to these questions, and more, could make a considerable difference in the success of an appeal or a request for a VA rating increase.

 Contact the Friedman Firm, Experienced VA Disability Attorneys